Brief CV

 September 2004 - September 2005: Postdoctoral fellow at the Abdus Salam International Centre for Theoretical Physics (ICTP), Condensed Matter Section, Trieste, Italy.

-August 2004: PhD in Physics, Universidad Nacional de Córdoba, Argentina.
+August 2004: PhD in Physics, FAMAF - Universidad Nacional de Córdoba, Argentina.
 PhD Thesis: "On the effects of the many-body interactions and decoherence in the conductance of nano-devices" (abstract).
 Advisor: Prof. Dr. Horacio M. Pastawski

-December 1999: Licenciado en Física, National University of Córdoba (UNC), Argentina.
+December 1999: Licenciado en Física, FAMAF, National University of Córdoba (UNC), Argentina.
 Global point average: 9.17 (scale 1 to 10).
 Master’s thesis: “Resonances in Fock Space: Optimization of a Tunnel Device for Ultrasound generation (SASER).”